TURK EXIMBANK IN BRIEF

 TURK EXIMBANK’S ROLE IN FUNDING EXPORT ACTIVITIES

 Turk Eximbank’s role in funding export activities has steadily increased over the years.
-The two most important reasons for this are, first, to eliminate the direct export incentives implemented in previous years in accordance with Turkey’s liabilities against international institutions regulating the world trade, and second, due to the commitment of Turkey about compliance with the commercial and competition policies of the EU as well as of the Customs Union established in 1996.
+The two most important reasons for this are, first, to eliminate the direct export incentives implemented in previous years in accordance with Türkiye’s liabilities against international institutions regulating the world trade, and second, due to the commitment of Türkiye about compliance with the commercial and competition policies of the EU as well as of the Customs Union established in 1996.
 As a result of these developments, the funding of exports through credit, guarantee and insurance programs has become the most significant stimulant in the market in terms of increasing the competitiveness of Turkish exports on international markets.
-The export credit insurance system that gained currency in Turkey at the end of the 1950s was re introduced by Turk Eximbank in 1989.
+The export credit insurance system that gained currency in Türkiye at the end of the 1950s was re introduced by Turk Eximbank in 1989.
 The system was initially designed to provide cover against commercial and political risks only for short term export claims, but its scope was later expanded to cover medium and long term goods and services claims.
 The operational framework of Turk Eximbank according to its “Establishment Principles and Charter” is shaped by its annual programs.
 These programs, which the Executive Board must follow, enter into force by decision of the Supreme Advisory and Credit Guidance Committee.

-- The Undersecretary of Treasury,
+- The Deputy Minister of Commerce,

 Within the framework of the objectives of the annual programs, whether generally or related to country or sector specific groups, Turk Eximbank’s Board of Directors and its General Directorate are authorized to carry out assignments within the limits of a range of credit transaction, guarantee and insurance programs.